codio/site/source/docs/dashboard/packs/create.html.md

 If you want to keep your Starter Pack private to your Organization, you can select the Private option and set the Owner option to your Organization.

+**Important** : please do not make your Packs public unless they are tried, tested and fit for public consumption so as not to fill the **All** listing with junk.

 ##Ownership
 You can specify whether other Codio Users within your Organizatio are able to access and Administer your Packs.
 If you are not a member of an Organization, this cannot be used.